New downtown Las Vegas comedy club to feature Pauly Shore’s face

 The scene and Heard

-Wednesday night, the Italian American Club is hosting the off-Strip show linked to the Righteous Brothers at Harrah’s, and also Barry Manilow’s residency at Westgate.
-We speak of Righetous Brother (and righteous person) Bucky Heard and guitar master John Wedemeyer, with Manilow’s music director, Joey Melotti, guest-starring on keys.
+Wednesday night, the Italian American Club is hosting the off-Strip show linked to the Righteous Brothers at Harrah’s, and to Barry Manilow’s residency at Westgate.
+We speak of Righteous Brother (and righteous person) Bucky Heard and guitar master John Wedemeyer, with Manilow’s music director, Joey Melotti, guest-starring on keys.
 Dinner at 6:30 p.m., three-man-music action at 8.

 This is the latest in the Heard-Wedemeyer “It’s Still Rock and Roll to Me” series.
-Expect Manilow’s “I Write the Songs,” to join “Something” by The Beattles, “These Eyes” by The Guess Who, “Bridge Over Troubled Water” by Simon & Garfunkel, and “Just Once” by James Ingram.
+Expect Manilow’s “I Write the Songs” to join “Something” by the Beatles, “These Eyes” by the Guess Who, “Bridge Over Troubled Water” by Simon &Garfunkel, and “Just Once” by James Ingram.

 The IAC room is poppin’ these days, as the kids say.
 On Sunday night it was “Timeless,” featuring Gabriella Versace as Barbra Streisand and Elisa Furr as Celine Dion in a bold and beautiful, double-headlining tribute.
 Find all the IAC intel at iac.com.